vicramon/ember-tutorial/chapters/listing-leads.md

   sortProperties: ['firstName', 'lastName']
 ```

-`sortProperties` simply takes an array of strings.
-These strings are the properties you want to sort by with the highest priority going first.
+`sortProperties` takes an array of strings.
+These strings are the properties you want to sort by with the highest priority first.

 Note that I've made this controller an `ArrayController`.
 If you remember from the Controllers chapter, this is because the controller wraps an array of leads.
-Ember expects you to do this because `ArrayController` defines certain specific things like `sortProperties` that are not available to regular `Controller` instances.
+Ember expects you to do this because `ArrayController` defines certain things like `sortProperties` that are not available on regular `Controller` instances.

 Refresh the page and marvel at the beauty of your sorted leads.